aabbtree77/twinpeekz/README.md

     ```

     The second executable depends on fewer dynamically linked libraries, but where has libGL gone?

+* Nim is unusually flexible with style and case-insensitivity and this issue remains [controversial](https://github.com/nim-lang/RFCs/issues/456).
+One example where this feature bites can be seen in nim-gl bindings to GLFW.
+[Check this out](https://github.com/nimgl/nimgl/blob/309d6ed8164ad184ed5bbb171c9f3d9d1c11ff81/src/nimgl/glfw.nim#L857):

+    ```nim
+    GLFWCursorSpecial* = 0x00033001 ## Originally GLFW_CURSOR but conflicts with GLFWCursor type
+    ```

+    In the original OpenGL C interface we have the GLFW_CURSOR constant and the GLFWCursor structure.
+In Nim these two become the same due its style rules.
+Someone had to locate this bug and come up with "GLFWCursorSpecial" name instead of "GLFW_CURSOR".
+The C pointers introduce a further friction with FFI bindings, I have seen this in Go as well, do not trust anything automatically generated, these bindings need to be tested with each version, maintained.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: